microsoft/azure-api-management-monetization/README.md

 | [how to think about monetization](./documentation/how-to-think-about-monetization.md)                   | Makes recommendations about how to design a successful monetization strategy for your API.             |
 | [how APIM supports monetisation](./documentation/how-APIM-supports-monetisation.md)                     | Provides an overview of the APIM features that can be used to accelerate and de-risk API monetization. |

+Follow the remainder of this README to put in place the pre-requisites and deploy the solution with your chosen payment provider.

 ## Architecture